 - Canva – graphic design platform – free version

 - VidIQ – YouTube channel analysis – free version

 All options on the second list have paid versions as well however most will get you by for free until your site starts to make enough to upgrade (or if you have the need/means).
 I personally have paid for upgrades to Wealthy Affiliate, Aweber, Canva and VidIQ and remain on the free versions of the others.

-So… There are my 7 blogging tips for 2021.
+So… There are my 7 blogging tips for this year.
 I hope it has been helpful for you as you commence or continue your own online business and as usual, please do not hesitate to comment below if you have any questions, need some advice or have any experiences to share.
 Oh, and especially comment if you have any other tips to be included as well.